nrwl/nx-labs/packages/deno/README.md

 # @nx/deno

+> ⚠️ The Deno plugin is deprecated and will no longer receive updates.
+We are committed to providing high-quality tooling to community, and we no longer have the capacity to keep this plugin updated.

 [Deno](https://deno.com/runtime) is a JavaScript runtime that provides great tooling and hassle-free deployment.

 The following guides show you how to create a new Deno project and deploy to either [Deno Deploy](https://deno.com/deploy) or [Netlify](https://www.netlify.com/).